 - Technology and care

-- Advanced directives
+- Advance directives

-- Long-term care
+- Long-term services and supports

 - Mental health

 - Driving and transportation

 - Frontline care workers

 Unique in focus, Journal of Applied Gerontology fills a void in the existing literature on gerontology by continually enhancing the dissemination and utilization of knowledge in this fast-growing field.
 The journal publishes findings, recommendations, and promising ideas which have significance for older persons everywhere.
 Offering you more than thought-provoking articles and in-depth Special Issues, each volume features a range of discussions, information and ideas, including